Tramadol Withdrawal and Treatment Options

 Tramadol Withdrawal Symptoms

 Patients can prevent or reduce the severity of these symptoms by undergoing proper withdrawal treatment.

 Ironically, the opioid agonist properties that make Tramadol addictive also make them useful in treating withdrawals caused by other opioids like heroin and hydrocodone.
 Activating the opioid receptors causes euphoria.
 Tramadol abusers use this pleasant, other-worldly sensation to escape stress or for recreation.
 It is sometimes abused to avoid the withdrawal caused by more dangerous drugs like heroin and cocaine, which are often more expensive than Tramadol.

 Experienced addiction treatment specialists can more safely carry out withdrawal treatment in a closely monitored inpatient setting.
 First, they determine if a patient is abused drugs besides Tramadol, which will allow them to adjust the detox process.
 Next, they carefully select medications to help the patient through their withdrawals.
 The use of other opioid agonists like methadone is avoided, and medications used to block cravings are used instead.

-Outpatient treatment is only feasible if the patient hasn't abused Tramadol and is recovering from long term medical use.
+Outpatient treatment is only feasible if the patient hasn’t abused Tramadol and is recovering from long term medication use.
 The withdrawals are too severe otherwise.

 Detoxing, Addiction Treatment, Rehab, and Recovery